Bayside Sea Scouts is entirely volunteer run.

 This position is currently vacant!
 The role is to help maintain the hall, identify areas that have maintenance needs and liaise with the team to organise any work that needs to be done.

 The income from Hall Hire helps with maintenance and lease costs.
-The Hall Hire officer responds to all hall hire enquiries and manages bookings.
+The Hall Hire officer responds to all hall hire inquiries and manages bookings.

 The Website Officer creates and maintains the website, including responding to feedback and regularly updating the site.